-When you first log on to the Oracle® Enterprise Session Border Controller (ESBC), the system requires you to set the configuration parameters necessary for basic operation.
-To help you set the initial configuration with minimal effort, the ESBC provides the Configuration Assistant.
-The Configuration Assistant, which you can run from the Web GUI or the Acme Command Line Interface (ACLI), asks you questions and uses your answers to set various parameters for managing and securing call traffic.
+When you first log on to the Oracle® Enterprise Session Border Controller (Enterprise SBC), the system requires you to set the configuration parameters necessary for basic operation.
+To help you set the initial configuration with minimal effort, the Enterprise SBC provides the Configuration Assistant to lead you through the configuration process.
+The Configuration Assistant asks you questions based on a selectable template and uses your answers to set the necessary parameters.
 You can use the Configuration Assistant for the initial set up as well as for subsequent changes that you want to make to the basic configuration.

-The ESBC provides many additional configuration and management capabilities, which do not require configuration to get the system running.
-You can set the additional functions to fit your deployment needs through the Dashboard, Configuration, Monitor and Trace, Widgets, and System tabs after running the Configuration Assistant.
-You can also edit any of the settings through the tabs, without running the Configuration Assistant again.
-If you want to rerun the Configuration Assistant as an easier way to update the configuration than to use the configuration object tree, click the Configuration Assistant button on the System tab in the Web GUI or use the run configuration-assistant command from the ACLI.
+The Enterprise SBC provides many additional configurable features and functions that do not require configuration to get the system running initially.
+You can configure the additional features and functions through the Dashboard, Configuration, Monitor and Trace, Widgets, and System tabs on the Web GUI after running the Configuration Assistant.
+You can also edit any of the settings, including those for the initial configuration, through the Web GUI tabs without running the Configuration Assistant again.
+If you want to re-run the Configuration Assistant as an easier way to update the configuration than to navigate through the configuration object tree, click the Configuration Assistant button on the System tab in the Web GUI.